EPCCed/hpcss25/README.md

 On Cirrus you will need to load a module to get a suitable version of Python: module load python/3.9.13

-To view the input and output images (fuzzy.pgm and sharpened.pgm), use `module load ImageMagick` then display `image.pgm`.
+To view the input and output images (fuzzy.pgm and sharpened.pgm), use `module load ImageMagick` then `display fuzzy.pgm`.
 If you cannot get graphics to work on your machine then you can copy the images back to your desktop, but you will have to convert then to a non-PGM format first.
-For example, on Cirrus you can issue `convert sharpened.pgm sharpened.png`.
+For example, on Cirrus you can issue `convert fuzzy.pgm fuzzy.png`.

+#### Python example

 Things you might like to investigate:

-    How fast is the code on your laptop compared to the Cirrus login nodes?
+*    How fast is the code on your laptop compared to the Cirrus login nodes?

-    If you want the program to run faster you can change the size of the smoothing filter - try reducing the value of d in sharpenalg.py from its default value d=8.
+*    If you want the program to run faster you can change the size of the smoothing filter - try reducing the value of d in sharpenalg.py from its default value d=8.
 How does the runtime vary with d?
 Can you understand this behaviour by looking at the code?

-    The program is deliberately written very simply and the performance can easily be improved.
+*    The program is deliberately written very simply and the performance can easily be improved.
 For example, the values of the (very time-consuming) function filter() could be pre-calculate and stored in an array.
 If you do alter the code make sure that the output is still correct, e.g. by comparing the output image sharpened.pgm.